The Manifesto.

 It's inside you.

-You do have all you need (to resolve anxiety) right inside your own body and mind.
+You do have all you need (to resolve this thing called anxiety).
+It's right inside your own body and mind.

 You may not know it yet, but I do.
 And you will, too.